 Cope with lost luggage before it’s even lost.
 Make sure you have all your essentials and important items (especially electronics) in your carry on.
 That way you’ll be okay for a day if your bag has to catch up with you.
 Follow the above tips so you can approach the airline armed with the appropriate information to help them to retrieve your bag.
-If lost, Business Insider has a fantastic guide on how to deal with lost luggage.
+If lost, check out this fantastic guide on how to deal with lost luggage.
 Some key takeaways:

 - Report it lost ASAP and get the airline to file a report